AlexTempel/SYSC-3303-Project/README.txt

 SYSC 3303 Project Group 8

-sequence of events
+Jake Calder 101183666
+Alex Tempel 101225006
+Nicholas Kam 101186688
+Peter Willis 101153612
+Nicholas Nemec 101211060
+FloorSubSystem.java, Elevator.java, Scheduler.java; are all threads, they pass request between them Rest of the file currently do not have functionality. input.CSV becomes parsed and becomes the request that are sent to the elevator generate input.py; used to create a new input.CSV that generates random requests sequence of events

 1 - floor subsystem reads input csv and creates a list of requests ( in format )